-Hoarding supplies and the death toll
+Hoarding supplies and the death toll from COVID-19

-China shared details about the COVID-19 outbreak to the World Health Organization (WHO) in January.
+China shared details about the COVID-19 outbreak with the World Health Organization (WHO) in January.
 According to a report by the U.S. Department of Homeland Security (DHS), the communist government held back on announcing the severity of the virus so that it would have enough time to stock as many medical supplies as possible.

 “In January… China increased its imports of surgical face masks by 278 percent, surgical gowns by 72 percent, and surgical gloves by 32 percent.
 It slashed its global exports of a host of medical products: surgical gloves by 48 percent, surgical gowns by 71 percent, face masks by 48 percent, medical ventilators by 45 percent, incubator kits by 56 percent, thermometers by 53 percent, and cotton balls and swabs by 58 percent,” according to the South China Morning Post.